karakays/dotfiles/README.md

 # Personal dotfiles

-Running on [Debian](https://www.debian.org/) and [Cygwin](https://cygwin.com) operating systems.
-It also supports macOS but not active.
+Running on [Debian](https://www.debian.org/) and [Windows Subsystem for Linux](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) operating systems.
+It also supports macOS but not maintained anymore.

 ## Packages